kim-hwiwon/btrfs-autosnap/README.md

 ```

-### Show previous versions (snapshot list) on Windows explorer remotely, when a btrfs subvolume is shared with samba
+### Extra) Show previous versions (snapshot list) on Windows explorer remotely, when a btrfs subvolume is shared with samba

 - /etc/samba/smbd.conf
 ```